 #200,616 on Amazon

-B2B marketer may know that there are very few good books on B2B marketing systems.
+B2B marketers may know that there are very few good books on B2B marketing systems.
 Carlos Hidalgo provides a clear roadmap and framework on how B2B organizations can implement change management and transform their demand generation from traditional outbound systems to efficient outbound/inbound systems.
 Hidalgo includes case studies and excerpts from B2B marketing practitioners and clients who have transformed their organizations, and how they accomplished this change are incorporated throughout the book.

 Driving Demand gives Marketing and Sales an understanding of why they are not achieving the results they want and how to remedy it.
 Hidalgo explains why change management is a necessary part of marketing organizations today and how top-performing organizations focus on the buyer when developing a demand generation strategy.
 Driving Demand gives a unique perspective on why it’s time to transform B2B marketing and specifically how to do it.